alexcu2718/fdf/README.md

 Add POSIX compatibility in general ( illumos/solaris QEMU isn't straight forward, quite esoteric)

 Add Windows...
 Well, This would take a fundamental rewrite because of architectural differences, I might do it.
 (Who uses the terminal on windows?)
+(It may be interesting to learn the differences actually)

+Additional features on my

 Fundamentally I want to develop something that's simple to use (doing --help shouldnt give you the bible) ..and exceedingly efficient.